 Can you remember a time when we were a nation of tea drinkers?
 Our historic love of tea has faded with every coffee shop and café opening.

-From single origin to special blends, from artisan brews to homemade cakes, via an Icelandic coffee bar, one that doubles up as a design showroom and more besides – here are some of the best cafés and best coffee shops we’ve come across – independents (almost) all.
+From single origin to special blends, from oat milk to homemade cakes, via an Icelandic coffee bar, one that doubles up as the fanciest cycling shop outside of London and more besides – here are some of the best cafés and best coffee shops we’ve come across in Manchester – independents (almost) all.

-Here are our top 5 picks
+Here are our picks

 This design-store-cum-coffee-bar ticks two boxes at once; shopping for beautiful gifts, and sipping a well-crafted coffee.
 The interior is warm and welcoming with a stripped-back, Scandinavian vibe.
 Fig & Sparrow serves food, including cakes, as well as loose leaf tea.